flutter-tizen/plugins/packages/geolocator/example/README.md

-# geolocator_android_example
+# geolocator_tizen_example

-Demonstrates how to use the geolocator_android plugin.
+Demonstrates how to use the geolocator_tizen plugin.

 ## Getting Started